avatar29A/wordeater-web/README.md

 http://127.0.0.1:5050/api/
 ```

-# Test
+# Tests

 Application contains functional tests.
-You may looking for they into tests folder.
+You may find they into /we-web/tests/ folder.

+we-web
+ tests
+  dal  - tests for **Service** and **DB** layer
+  rest - tests for **REST** layer

 All test you may run with help **nose test runner** (http://nose.readthedocs.org/).

+# Contacts

+For any help, you may create new Issue or write me on email: avatar29A@gmail.com

+Enjoy!